I get caught in the details.

 I remember two sets of knees, kid fuzzy

-I remember my sister’s giggle as she snuck snacks
+I remember my sister’s giggle as she snuck goodies

-Her fresh oversized front teeth gripping her bottom lip
+her fresh oversized front teeth on her bottom lip, gripping

 My sister and me, in flip down side seats,